 More than half of the people in America suffer from at least one traumatic event in their lifetime.
 For many of these people, the effects of the trauma change them in ways that cause them to no longer resemble the person they were prior to the trauma.
 Thankfully, these individuals do not need to stay that way.
-Through the appropriate treatment, such as EMDR addiction therapy in Nashville Tennessee, individuals can overcome the effects that one or more traumatic events have left on them and begin living a life that is free of the burden of trauma.
+Through the appropriate treatment, such as our EMDR therapy in Nashville, individuals can overcome the effects that one or more traumatic events have left on them and begin living a life that is free of the burden of trauma.

 Effects of Trauma